JakeWharton/RxBinding/README.md

 Action factory method names are the property prefixed with "set" (e.g., `setEnabled`).
 If the associated listener has a return value, an overload that accepts a `Func1<E, T>` named "handled" will be present for determining that value.
 No error handling will be done.
+(TODO just name these with the property? i.e., `enabled`)